19PHOBOSS98/VS2-SKY-LEVIATHANS/README.md

         * Swarm Controller Tablet > `swarm_controller.lua`
         * Debugger Tablet > `debugger_leviathan.lua`
         * Head Drone > `firmwareScript.lua`

+ 13. Set Flight Path

+      The head-drone is a `PathTracerDrone`.
+You give it a set of waypoints and it will trace it in the sky.
+Go to your head-drone's `firmwareScript.lua` file and edit the `WAYPOINTS` variable.
+It needs atleast 4 points to start moving.
+     Keep in mind that these coordinates need to be in world space.
+You can use my [Pathing Library](https://github.com/19PHOBOSS98/Lua-Computercraft-Spline-Path-Library/tree/main) to generate Smooth Curving paths, just make sure to offset them to the right world coordinates before flying your drone.

+ 15.

+ 16.
- 15. Run Debugger
+ 17. Run Debugger

       In your Debugger tablet run `debugger_leviathan.lua` and press the `t` key to (re)initialize the leviathan drones with their proper settings (debugger_leviathan.lua > `SEGMENT_DELAY`)

- 16. Run Swarm Controller
+ 18. Run Swarm Controller

      In your Swarm Controller tablet run `swarm_controller.lua`.
 The swarm controller UI should appear.

-You can configure each of the drone by clicking on one of their IDs on the list on the left side of the screen.
+     You can configure each of the drones individually by clicking on one of their IDs on the list on the left side of the screen.

- 17.
+     You can configure multiple drones of the same tpye all at once by clicking on `ALL`.
+     We can switch thru the different types of drones by clicking on the Drone-Type button.
+It should be set to `TURRET` when you first start the program.
+On text (String) inputs don't forget to press `Enter` to lock in the new setting.

+     When you're done with the changes, click on `SetSwarm` to send the new settings to the drones.

+ 19.
+ 20.